CodeFromAnywhere/ActionSchema/readme.md

 # Roadmap

-⚠️ Rewrite in progress ⚠️
+⚠️ Rewrite in progress ⚠️.
+See [choices](choices.md) for more info on the choices made during this rewrite so far.

 **Goals of the rewrite**: